 When shopping for an Emergency Medical Technician certification class, you can expect to find that all schools require trainees to hold a G.E.D. or diploma prior to registration.
 For that reason, regardless of your professional goal, make sure that you finish this step.

-Step 2: Finish an EMT training course
+Step 2: Finish an EMT training course in Montana

 How long does EMT training in MT take?